2020 Houston Astros season: American League Division Series

 The A's started Frankie Montas while the Astros started Zack Greinke.
 A's outfielder Ramón Laureano got the scoring started with a three-run home run in the second.
 The Astros responded in the fourth inning with a two-run home run from Michael Brantley and a three-run home run by Carlos Correa.
 Trailing 5–3, the A's pulled within one on another home run from Laureano that chased Greinke from the game.
 Lefty Blake Taylor came in and got the final out of the fifth inning.
-In the bottom of the fifth, Brantley hit his secondnd home run of the game and Correa added an RBI single to make it 7–4.
+In the bottom of the fifth, Brantley hit his second home run of the game and Correa added an RBI single to make it 7–4.
 In the sixth, Kyle Tucker added an RBI single followed by another run-scoring single by Correa that to move the lead to 9–4.
-José Altuve added a two-run home run in the seventh to make it 11–4 Astros.
+Jose Altuve added a two-run home run in the seventh to make it 11–4 Astros.
 The A's attempted to mount a comeback in the ninth when Marcus Semien drove in a run on a single and Tommy La Stella singled in Semien before Astros closer Ryan Pressly shut the door in the ninth to send the Astros to the ALCS.